Lybarger/sdoh_extraction/README.md

 #### Prediction
-Below is example usage for applying a trained extractor to a directory of text (\*.txt) files:
+Below is example usage for applying a trained extractor to a directory of text (\*.txt) files.
+NOTE that the modell has only been trained and evaluated on social history section text.
+The directory of text files should be limited to social history section text, to avoid false positives.
 ```
 python3 runs/step112_multi_spert_infer.py with fast_run=False description='sdoh_challenge_predict' device=1 mode='predict' source_dir='/path../dir_with_text_files/' subset=None model_path="/path../analyses/step111_multi_spert_train/train/sdoh_challenge_e10_d02/save"
 ```